 Rarely, they may cause ventricular arrhythmias — life-threatening rhythm disturbances originating in the heart's lower chambers.
 These medications may be needed indefinitely.
 Even with medications, there is a chance of another episode of atrial fibrillation.

 Heart rate control

-You may be prescribed medications to control your heart rate and restore it to a normal rate.
-Heart rate control can be achieved through several medications.
+You may be prescribed medications to control how fast your heart beats and restore it to a normal rate.

-The medication digoxin (Lanoxin) may control heart rate at rest, but not as well during activity.
-Most people require additional or alternative medications, such as calcium channel blockers or beta blockers.
+- Digoxin.
+This medication may control the heart rate at rest, but not as well during activity.
+Most people need additional or alternative medications, such as calcium channel blockers or beta blockers.

 Catheter and surgical procedures

 Sometimes medications or cardioversion to control atrial fibrillation doesn't work.
 In those cases, your doctor may recommend a procedure to destroy the area of heart tissue that's causing the erratic electrical signals and restore your heart to a normal rhythm.
 These options can include:

 Catheter ablation.
 During this procedure, a doctor inserts long, thin tubes (catheters) into your groin and guides them through blood vessels to your heart.
 The catheter's tip produces radiofrequency energy, extreme cold (cryotherapy) or heat to destroy areas of heart tissue that are causing rapid and irregular heartbeats.
 Scar tissue forms, which helps signaling return to normal.
 Cardiac ablation may correct the arrhythmia without the need for medications or implantable devices.

 Your doctor may recommend this procedure if you have atrial fibrillation and an otherwise normal heart and medication has not improved your symptoms.
 It may also be helpful for heart failure patients who have an implanted device and cannot take or tolerate anti-arrhythmic medications.